jnikula/hawkmoth/README.rst

 Documentation
 -------------

-Documentation on how to configure Hawkmoth and write documentation comments, with examples, is available in the ``doc`` directory in the source tree, obviously in Sphinx format and using the directive extension.
+Documentation on how to install and configure Hawkmoth, and write documentation comments, with examples, is available in the ``doc`` directory in the source tree, obviously in Sphinx format and using the directive extension.
 Pre-built documentation `showcasing what Hawkmoth can do`_ is available at `Read the Docs`_.